 Berberine has the same effect on insulin resistance and fat loss as increasing exercise while restricting calorie intake.

-Berberine has been shown to decrease insulin resistance, making insulin more effective, increasing glycolysis, which helps the body break down glucose inside cells, decrease glucose production in the liver, slow the breakdown of carbohydrates in the gut, and increase the number of beneficial bacteria in the gut.
+Berberine can decrease insulin resistance.
+This can make insulin more effective.
+It can increase glycolysis.
+This helps the body break down glucose inside cells.
+Next, it can decrease glucose production in the liver.
+And slow the breakdown of carbohydrates in the gut.
+It can also increase the number of useful bacteria in the gut.

-Studies in diabetics have shown that one gram of berberine per day lowers fasting blood sugar by 20% and HGBA1C by 12%.
+Studies in diabetics show that one gram of berberine per day can lower fasting blood sugar by 20%.
+It can also lower HGBA1C by 12%.
 HGBA1C is a marker of long-term blood sugar levels.
-Berberine also improves blood lipids like cholesterol and triglycerides, which is great for those with metabolic syndrome.
+Berberine can improve blood lipids, like cholesterol and triglycerides.
+This is great for people with metabolic syndrome.

-A review of multiple studies have concluded that berberine is as effective as oral diabetes drugs, including metformin.
-Berberine has additive effects when administered with other blood sugar lowering drugs.
+A review of multiple studies concludes that berberine is as effective as oral diabetes drugs.
+This includes metformin.
+Berberine has additive effects when given with other blood-sugar-lowering drugs.

-Additionally, berberine helps reduce acne and lower testosterone levels that contribute to hirsutism.
-Berberine has also been shown to improve fertility in women with PCOS.
+Additionally, berberine can help reduce acne and lower testosterone levels that contribute to hirsutism.
+Berberine also improves fertility in women with PCOS.

-Berberine can also help with weight loss by improving the ratio of fat/hunger hormones, leptin and adiponectin.
+Berberine helps with weight loss.
+This is because it improves the ratio of the fat/hunger hormones, leptin and adiponectin.

 The proper dose of berberine is 500mg with each meal.
-However, when you first start taking it, be sure to go slowly to avoid gastric upset.
+However, when you first take it, make sure to go slow.
+You’ll want to avoid gastric upset.

-According to several studies, and after taking side effects into account, we have determined that berberine is a safer, more effective alternative to metformin.
-Combining lifestyle modification with berberine in patients with metabolic syndrome can effectively alleviate insulin resistance, regulate blood glucose and blood lipids, and reduce the level of inflammatory response in the body.
+According to several studies, we found that berberine is a safer, more effective alternative to metformin.
+This is after we took the side effects into account.
+When you combine lifestyle alterations with berberine in patients with metabolic syndrome, it can effectively reduce insulin resistance.
+It can also manage blood glucose, blood lipids, and reduce the level of inflammatory response in the body.

-It is worth noting that berberine is not intended for long-term use.
-This exact reason is why I focus on supporting your hypothalamus.
-Your hypothalamus controls glucose metabolism, blood pressure, inflammation, and hormones and fertility.
-I use berberine to assist in weight loss and improve insulin sensitivity, as well as balance gut bacteria but only for a short period of time.
-Three months of use is usually sufficient to correct these imbalances with berberine if you are also supporting your hypothalamus to keep your body in balance.
+This is why I focus on the support of the hypothalamus.
+It controls glucose metabolism, blood pressure, inflammation, hormones, and fertility.
+I use berberine to assist in weight loss and improve insulin sensitivity.
+I also use it to balance gut bacteria.
+But only for a short period of time.
+Three months of use is sufficient to correct these imbalances with berberine.
+But, only if you support your hypothalamus to keep your body in balance.

-If you have questions regarding the use of berberine, I answer all your questions live in our Hormone Support Group, which you can access through our free Hormone Reboot Training.
-I hope you’ll join us.
+If you have questions in regards to the use of berberine, I will answer all of them live in our Hormone Support Group.
+You can access this through our free Hormone Reboot Training.
+I hope you will join us.